 Popular Myrtle Types, Species, and Cultivars

 Common Myrtle is the only type regularly grown in gardens or used for cut flowers.
-It’s generally grown in its unimproved form because it’s a hardy and attractive plant.
+It’s generally grown unimproved because it’s a hardy and attractive plant.

-However, there are some interesting varieties sold for hedging in particular or for their unique flower types.
+However, some interesting varieties are sold for hedging in particular or their unique flower types.
 Popular cultivars of Myrtle include:

 - ‘Boetica’, which carries a benign infection that leads to twisted stem growth